ManuelBCabral/ParserProject/README.md

 You must then run

 Python3 .\parser.py "input" // This is to test the input and tree of parser, it will print out the parse tree output

+To test the parser with sample expressions:

+1. **Prepare `expressions.txt`**: Ensure `expressions.txt` contains the expressions you want to test, with each expression on a new line.

+2. Run test_parser.py: Use the following command to parse each expression in expressions.txt and print the corresponding parse tree python3 test_parser.py expressions.txt